 Hoverboards are here.
 While these two-wheeled self-balancing scooters may not actually leave the ground, these items have exploded in popularity in the past few years.
 While you may have seen them featured by various celebrities, you may also recall some troubling news stories about them catching fire.

-Given the past history of earlier vintage 2015-2016 (non UL-certified) hoverboards lighting on fire , you may be wondering whether every board on the market is simply too risky to consider.
-We understand your caution, but there is good news here with the advent of a UL safety testing standard for these products,UL 2722, which the Consumer Products Safety Commission (CPSC) has endorsed.
+Given the past history of earlier vintage 2015-2016 (non-UL-certified) hoverboards lighting on fire , you may be wondering whether every board on the market is simply too risky to consider.
+We understand your caution, but there is good news here with the advent of a UL safety testing standard for these products,UL 2272, which the Consumer Products Safety Commission (CPSC) has endorsed.
 All the products we include in this review passed this new UL-certification safety test.

-While we could have done this review earlier, we waited until there was a large enough group of boards that met the new safety standard to do exhaustive side-by-side testing to help you select the best.
 We spent countless hours researching these products, analyzing user experiences, comparing the specifications from the manufacturers, and evaluating their marketing claims to determining what someone looks for in a hoverboard, and what it would take for a product to be crowned the best.
-We then took all of this knowledge and designed a comprehensive battery of tests to push these products to limits and crown a victor.
+We then took all of this knowledge and designed a comprehensive testing procedure to see which of these hoverboards are truly the best of them all.

 These overall scores were based on the performance of each product in our weighted rating metrics: Fun Factor, Outdoor Capabilities, Support, and Battery.
 We completed a series of tests for each board in each metric and detailed the results in the sections below.